You can compare and book hotels using Google Search.

-To help you compare accommodation options better, Google assigns class ratings to hotels.
+To help you better compare accommodation options, Google assigns class ratings to hotels or displays the official class rating assigned to hotels by local authorities where available (e.g. in France).
 Each hotel receives a rating between 1 and 5 stars.
 You can use these ratings to narrow your search.

-Google gathers data for these ratings from a variety of sources, including third-party partners, direct research, feedback from hoteliers and machine-learning inference that examines and evaluates hotel attributes, such as price, location, room size and amenities.
-A 2-star hotel may have modest rooms and economy pricing, while a 4-star hotel could feature upscale decor, a dedicated concierge, 24-hour room service and luxury amenities such as bathrobes and minibars.
-Class ratings should be comparable across the results of any given hotel search.
+Google gathers data for these ratings from a variety of sources, including third-party partners, direct research, feedback from hoteliers, and machine learning inference that examines and evaluates hotel attributes, such as price, location, room size, and amenities.
+A 2-star hotel may have modest rooms and economy pricing, while a 4-star hotel could feature upscale decor, a dedicated concierge, 24-hour room service, and luxury amenities such as bathrobes and minibars.

-Hotels that don't show a class rating haven't yet been evaluated by Google.
+Hotels that don't show a class rating may not have yet been evaluated by Google.
 To give feedback on hotel classes, contact us.

 To help you with your hotel search, Google shows services and amenities offered at each hotel, such as Wi-Fi or a swimming pool.
 This information can help you compare accommodation options and narrow your search.

 Google collects the hotel amenity information from a variety of sources, including hoteliers and their websites, third-party partners, direct research, and feedback from users.

 If you notice an inaccurate amenity, let us know.

 Below where you’ve entered your travel dates, you may see booking links from our hotel partners related to your search.
 These booking links are based on your current search terms and could be based on whether you’re signed in to a Google Account.